-Tableau Development Company, formed in 2014, is a real estate development firm focused on creating contemporary, smart-living environments.
-Tableau’s principal has a wealth of urban development experience spanning many decades and metropolitan areas throughout the United States, including the San Francisco Bay Area, Southern California, Seattle, Dallas, Washington, D.C., Miami and New York.
+Tableau Development Company was formed in 2014 as a real estate development firm focused on assisting market rate and affordable developers in creating contemporary, smart living communities.
+Tableau’s principal has a wealth of development experience spanning many decades and metropolitan areas, including the San Francisco Bay Area, Southern California, the Pacific Northwest, Dallas, Washington, D.C., Miami, New York and Boston.

-John "Jack" Robertson, President and Founder of Tableau Development Company, brings over 30 years of experience in acquiring, financing and building communities throughout the United States.
-Mr. Robertson's background bridges both the public and private sector resulting from his work as both a private developer and former local redevelopment official.
-Mr. Robertson specializes in identifying common ground amongst the competing and often divergent interests of neighborhood stakeholders, local officials and the developer -- seeking a final product that becomes both profitable and a long-term community asset.
+Jack Robertson, President and Found of Tableau Development Company, brings over 35 years of experience in site acquisition, project financing and building communities throughout the United States.
+Jack’s background bridges both the public and private sector resulting from his work as both a private developer and former local redevelopment official.
+Jack specializes in identifying common ground amongst the competing and often divergent interests of neighborhood stakeholders, local officials and the developer – seeking a final product that is profitable and a long-term community asset.

-Over the past decade, Mr. Robertson has developed or renovated over 5,000 homes and mixed-use commercial space totaling over $700 million.
-Most recently, while at Lennar Urban, Mr. Robertson spearheaded the design, permitting and long-awaited construction of several hundred homes at the former Hunters Point Naval Shipyard, kicking-off the beginning of the largest new neighborhood in San Francisco.
-He also oversaw the promulgation of design standards and guidelines for the Shipyard/Candlestick Point development as well as for Treasure Island (along with Lennar’s co-partner Wilson Meany), another former U.S. Naval Base in San Francisco.
-Previously, Mr. Robertson was President of AF Evans Development, Inc., where he managed the expansion of the firm’s mixed-use condominium products, initiated a successful apartment acquisition program, completed several affordable multifamily developments, and grew AF Evans’ presence in the Pacific Northwest.
+Jack has developed or renovated over 5,000 homes and mixed-use commercial space totaling over $700 million.
+Since forming Tableau, Jack has helped developers entitle and/or implement over 6,500 additional homes and additional mixed-use space.
+Prior to forming Tableau, Jack spearheaded the design and construction of the first phase of the The Shipyard in San Francisco, building this urban master planned community’s first several hundred homes.
+He also oversaw the promulgation of design standards and guidelines for the Shipyard/Candlestick Point development as well as for the Treasure Island redevelopment (along with Lennar’s co-partner Wilson Meany).
+Prior to Lennar, Jack was President of AF Evans Development, Inc., where he managed the expansion of the firm’s mixed-use condominium products, initiated a successful apartment acquisition/repositioning program, completed numerous affordable multifamily developments and grew AF Evans’ presence in the Pacific Northwest.